 exploratory use of technology, and/or fostering of academic community.

-- Individual proposals will include a budget for funds requested (if any).
+- Proposals will include a budget for funds requested (if any).

-- Individual proposals will include a timetable for development and pilot of proposed
+- Proposals will include a timetable for development and pilot of proposed innovation

-innovation project, including a robust schedule for meeting and consultation with
+project, including a robust schedule for meeting and consultation with the Innovation

-- Individual proposals will include a letter of support from department committing awardee(s)
+- Proposals will include a letter of support from department committing awardee(s) time

 - Development phase must begin within two terms of selection.